Tyler, Texas: Cityscape

 Downtown architecture features the Art Deco and neoclassical styles, many dating from the 19th and early 20th centuries.
 Modernist- and postmodernist-era structures are also present throughout the cityscape.

 Central Tyler is anchored by Brick Streets Historic District and Charnwood Residential Historic District, areas characterized by dense retail, restaurants, nightlife, and historic landmarks.
 Brick Streets Historic District is the largest geographic area of Tyler.
 It encompasses 29 blocks and primarily consists of buildings constructed in the 1900s.
 The district area is predominantly residential though it sometimes serves as a mix-use district.
 Brick Streets Historic District has brick-paved streets and stone-lined drainage channels.
 Nearby, Charnwood is Tyler's first historic district.
 It comprises 12 blocks of late 19th and early 20th century architecture.

 Climate

 Tyler experiences weather typical of East Texas.
 The region is located in the humid subtropical climate typical of the American South.

 Severe thunderstorms with heavy rain, hail, damaging winds and tornadoes occur in the area during the spring and summer months.
 Summer months are hot and humid, with maximum temperatures exceeding 90 F an average of 91 days per year, with high to very high relative average humidity.
+Tornadoes are pretty scary man look out.

 The record high temperature for Tyler is 115 °F, which occurred in 2011.
 The record low for Tyler is -6 °F on February 16, 2021, during the February 2021 North American cold wave.